RSS-hands-on/how-random-are-you/README.md

 + A YouTube video demonstrating the activity **(link to be made active September 2017)**

-**NOTE:** Github does not easily allow downloads of single files, as such use the green "Clone or download" button to download a ZIP file containing the above.
+**NOTE:** Github does not easily allow downloads of single files.
+Either use the green "Clone or download" button to download a ZIP file containing the above, or download the latest release.

 ### Browser-based App instructions